-Office 365 is the university's email system for faculty and staff.
-It is a cloud-based service from Microsoft that manages email, calendars, task lists, and address books.
+Microsoft Outlook is the university's default email system for faculty, staff, and affiliates.
+It is a cloud-based service that manages email, calendars, task lists, and address books.

-- Email software: Outlook or Outlook Web App recommended;the service is compatible with MAPI, IMAP, or POP protocols.
+- Email software: Outlook on the web (recommended) or Microsoft Outlook (desktop).
 See our Choose an Email Client article.

 Limits on Sending Very Large Mailings